 Based on your child’s condition and symptoms, you might work with a medical care team that also includes urologists, neurologists, rehabilitation medicine specialists, sleep specialists and dieticians.

 If your child has spina bifida, Gillette rehabilitation medicine physicians will collaborate with therapists to create treatment plans to promote your child’s mobility and independence.
 Gillette offers a full range of rehabilitation therapy services, including physical, occupational and speech therapy programs designed especially for people who have spina bifida.

 Some children, teens or adults might also need equipment such as wheelchairs, seating systems, walkers and braces (also known as orthoses).
-Our therapists work with assistive technology practitioners to find the right equipment for your child.
+Our therapists work with Orthotics, Prosthetics and Seating practitioners to find the right equipment for your child.